alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 or too arrogant to recognize that there might be a limit here that will prove wrong too?
 In fact there is a joke among physicists about betting against the speed of light.

-Special relativity applies perfectly well to quantum mechanics: in 1932?
+The maximum speed of light applies perfectly well to quantum mechanics: in 1932?
 Paul Dirac came out with a new version of Schrödinger's wave equation.
 In fact this new Dirac's equation is much more symmetric and nicer than Schrödinger's, but we still use the old one at low speeds because it is simpler.